yuval-a/deriveODM/readme.md

 });
 ```

-The following are additional ways to implement DB persistence callbacks, they were the recommended ways for previous versions of Derive.
-For versions 2 and up, the
+The following are additional ways to implement DB persistence callbacks.
+They were the recommended ways for previous versions of Derive. <br>
-recommended way is to subscribe to db events, or use "assignment with `$callback`" syntax.
+For versions 2 and up, the recommended way is to subscribe to DB events, or use ["assignment with `$callback`" syntax](#assignment-with-callback-syntax).

-###### Setting a callback function to a meta property
+###### Setting A Callback Function to a Meta Property
 You can define a meta property on the model, to hold a callback function.

 ```javascript